dn082/Project2/README.md

 - Data Split -  This allowed me to train the Random Forest model with a training set that was 80% and a testing set that was also 20%.
 This allows it to deal with unseen data, to get a measure of how well the model truly understood the relationships between lifestyle habits and stress models

 ## VISUALIZATION/DATA UNDERSTANDING
-To explore the data, I plan to use Countplots, Bar Plot, Scatter Plots, and HeatMap
+To explore the data, I plan to use Countplots, Bar Plot, Scatter Plots, and Heat Map
 - For Countplot,	I took the Stress_Level, which is my target, and wanted to see the Low, Medium, and High stress compared to something else.
-For this, I chose occupation as example.
+For this, I chose occupation as an example.
 - For Bar Plot,	this is the most important as it answers the question for important features.
 My barplot is called Top 15 Features, which provides a frequency distribution of features like Sleep_Hours or Caffeine.mg to understand the most common habits.
 - For Scatter Plot,	this allows a way to show the different habits and how two factors simultaneously interact across the three stress categories.
 It also shows clustering for which is more common.
 - For HeatMap	is just a graph version of the Confusion Matrix, as it shows the model evaluation and accuracy of the Random Forest model for each stress category after training.